mikerockett/weasyprint/readme.md

 ### Building the Output

-Now that you know how to instantiate a service class instance and prepare the source input, you are ready to build the output.
-To do this, you can call the `build()` method, which will return an instance of `Objects\Output`.
+Now that you know how to get a service class instance and prepare the source input, you are ready to build the output.

+To do this, you can call the `build()` method, which will return an instance of `WeasyPrint\Objects\Output`.

 ```php
 $output = $service->build();